Project-OpenBytes/portex/docs/source/schema/type_reference.rst

 Portex supports Type Reference, which means the schema structure can be defined and shared in the community.

-The **package** is used to distribute a group of pre-defined schema structures.
+A **package** is used to distribute a group of pre-defined schema structures.
 And the schema structures can be referenced from the package.

 .. tip::

-   Just like a programming language, take python as an example.
+   Just like a programming language, Portex also uses packages for distributing pre-defined schema structures.
+Take python as an example.
 Python package is used to distribute a set of functions which can be reused.
-Portex also uses package for distributing pre-defined schema structures.

 The git repository is used as a carrier for a schema package.
 A schema package is distributed, developed, and referenced through a public git repository.

 OpenBytes defines a set of standard formats for open datasets.
 These formats are put on a Github repo and distributed as a schema package.
-Which url is https://github.com/Project-OpenBytes/standard
+Whose url is https://github.com/Project-OpenBytes/standard

 ********************************
  How to build a schema package?